 For those who do not understand Yogi-ese, some explanation my be required:

-"It ain't over until it's over" is a quote from a season when the Yankees were 9 games behind with 10 games left to play.
+"It ain't over until it's over" is a quote from a season when the Mets were 9 games behind with 10 games left to play.

 "Nobody goes there anymore, it's too crowded," is about a restaurant in his native St. Louis, which had previously been relatively unknown but was now packed with people.